gap-system/ReleaseTools/README.md

 2. Make sure there is a `gh-pages` subdirectory which contains an up-to-date checkout of the `gh-pages` branch of your repository.

-   Power users with a recent git version (2.7.0 or later) can also use `git worktree` to create the `gh-pages` subdirectory.
+    ```
+    cd gh-pages && git pull && cd ..
+    ```

+   If there is no `gh-pages` directory, you need to create on as described in the README of [GitHubPagesForGAP][].

 3. Update the version and release date in `PackageInfo.g`.

 4. Adjust the release date and version in your manual.
 Note that AutoDoc can do this automatically for you (please consult its manual to learn more).

-5. Make sure that any files containing the version and release date are updated (e.g. the manual; your `CHANGES` or `VERSION` files, etc.).
+5. Make sure that all files containing the version and release date are updated (e.g. the manual; your `CHANGES` or `VERSION` files, etc.).

 6. Commit all your changes to `PackageInfo.g`, `VERSION`, documentation, etc., e.g.: